Mikalojus Konstantinas Čiurlionis: Fight for recognition and death

 Trying to become more known, M. K. Čiurlionis followed his friends' advice and left for Saint Petersburg in 1908.
 Here he met Mstislav Dobuzhinsky, who introduced the Lithuanian artist to the Russian Artist Society.
 To have enough money, he had to once again become a private music tutor.
 While in Saint Petersburg, M. K. Čiurlionis did not forget Lithuania: he proposed creating a music section at the Lithuanian Art Society, sent harmonized folk songs to the "Vilniaus kanklės" choir, and, together with Sofija, wrote music for their opera "Jūratė".

 In 1909, after their wedding and parent visits, the newlyweds came to Saint Petersburg.
 Here M. K. Čiurlionis' paintings were exhibited in "Salon" exhibition, in the Sixth Exhibition of Russian Artist Society, among them – his newest painting – "Rex" (1909).
-A few of his paintings he also sent to the First Spring Exhibition of Vilnius Artist Society, to the Thirteenth Art Lover Society "Sztuka" Exhibition in Krakow.
+A few of his paintings he also sent to the First Spring Exhibition of Vilnius Artist Society, to the Thirteenth Art Lover Society "Sztuka" Exhibition in Kraków.
 In March, 1909, Sofija and M. K. Čiurlionis came back to Lithuania, where they helped organize the Third Art Exhibition of Lithuanian Art, painted the "Rūta" Society hall curtain, and wrote the critique essay book In Lithuania.
 At the end of the year, M. K. Čiurlionis left for Saint Petersburg again.

 Constant work without breaks, and material deprivations, tired out M. K. Čiurlionis - Sofija found him acting strangely on Christmas Eve and brought him to the neuropathologist and psychiatrist V. Bechterev, who diagnosed him with burnout.
 In 1910 the pair came back to Druskininkai.
 Later on M. K. Čiurlionis was hospitalized in a health resort "Czerwony Dwór" (Red Manor) in Marki, Poland, northeast of Warsaw.
 While he was recovering, his only daughter – Danutė – was born.
 In 1911, he went for a walk and caught pneumonia, eventually dying on 10 April 1911 at 35 years of age.
 He was buried at the Rasos Cemetery in Vilnius.
 He never saw his daughter Danutė (1910–1995).

 Čiurlionis felt that he was a synesthete; that is, he perceived colours and music simultaneously.
 Many of his paintings bear the names of musical pieces: sonatas, fugues, and preludes.